john1234happy/Robot-Radar/README.md

   Robot data interpreter: handle incoming and outcoming data Robot command interpreter: handle packing command
   UserInterface: main GUI for the User
+  Dot: basic structure of a data point to be stored
 </pre>
 <hr>